jie-meng/Lunar/README.md

 - Open Lunar from command line.
 (For Linux and Windows, input `Lunar` then press `Enter`. for MacOS input `luna` then press `Enter`)

-- Click Menu: `File -> Lunar settings`.
-Open script `tools/update_lunar_plugins.lua`.
-Press F5 to Run it (Make sure you have svn command line installed).
-It will update all plugins and tools to the latest.
+- Use shortcut `Command + J` on MacOS or `Ctrl + J` on Linux or Windows.
+Select `Tools/lunar/update_lunar_plugins` to update plugins/api/assets/luaexeclib to the latest.
+(Make sure you have svn command line installed).

 - Enjoy it!